Processmodifyer/Minecraft-Classic-Remastered/README.md

 # Minecraft-Classic-Remastered
 A great version of Minecraft Classic 0.30 with newer features.

-Added:
+Just feel free to improve this project anytime because this is on WIP.

+# List of things added:

 New Items